projectforsix/workerpad/README.md

 # workerpad
-malware notepad's for you testing in victims.
+a simple malware notepad. :)